 Staying away from family and friends can be tough in the initial days of staying abroad.
 With passing time, the students also engage in college work and part-time jobs that they hardly have time to sit back and lament.
 The day to day activities keeps the student so engaged that calling family once a week is more than enough.
 There are several excursion sites and places to visit in the city to have a good time.

 We hope that this blog busted the common myths about international student life.
 Never fall for lies.
 Do your own research and findings.
 Understanding the various aspects associated with studies abroad is very important.
-For personal and customised guidance on taking admission in foreign universities, you may contact the experts of LeverageEdu.
+For personal and customised guidance on taking admission in foreign universities, you may contact the study abroad consultants of LeverageEdu.